jaanga/gestification/cookbook/jest-play/readme.md

 ###Issues
 * jestRecord BVH: be able to adjust parameters for size and spacing of fingers
 * Data is being recorded at a hundred times or more per second.
-The rate could br broght down closer to an animation industry standard of 24 frames per second.
+The rate could be brought down closer to an animation industry standard of 24 frames per second. << 2013-10-05?
+Done
-* jestRecord BVH should be able to do an instand replay of a motion - similar to jestRecord JSON.
+* jestRecord BVH should be able to do an instant replay of a motion - similar to jestRecord JSON.
 * Hand and fingers flashing on replay << 2013-09-03 fixed
 * Should not need to have fingers displayed all the time << 2013-09-03 fixed